 I am Tracy Llanera and I am a Filipino philosopher.

 I am an Assistant Research Professor at the Department of Philosophy, University of Connecticut.
-My research interests lie at the intersection of social and political philosophy, philosophy of religion, social epistemology and pragmatism.
-I am currently working on two interrelated projects: a project on conversion and a project on nihilism.
+I am also affiliated with the UConn Asian and Asian American Studies Institute as research faculty.
+My research interests lie at the intersection of social and political philosophy, philosophy of religion, pragmatism, and social epistemology.

 My Ph.D. in Philosophy was awarded by Macquarie University in 2016.